globalbioticinteractions/globalbioticinteractions.github.io/_posts/2024-06-07-bees-only-please.md

 These results suggests that relatively complex and custom biodiversity data integrations with large datasets (>1M records) can be achieved on modest hardware with carefully selected tools, openly available datasets, using the nible yet powerful Unix shell, and leveraging available data publication platforms.

+The output from this work is currently being used by Big Bee to create a global dataset of bee interactions that includes taxon name alignment based on DiscoverLife.
+That dataset currently includes over half a million records of global bee species interacting with plants, parasites and other organisms [`[8]`](#8).

+## Future Work

 I suspect I'll be reusing the [`select-bee-interactions.sh`](https://github.com/big-bee-network/select-bee-interactions.sh) script in the future to create similar custom data processing workflows. . . and I am curious how others approach the challenge of integration biodiversity data to answer a specific (research) question.
 So, I'll close out by asking a question:

 > What other approach can you think of get an extensive list of species interaction data involving bees compiled from known and open datasets?

 ## References